panevain/CS5744_TransitFlow/content/detailed-design/back-end-design.md

 weight = 2
 +++

 Server architectures are crucial in defining the efficiency, scalability, and reliability of web applications.
 The architecture for the proposed system is designed to handle requests efficiently, manage data securely, and provide a flexible structure for future expansion.
+The back-end is implemented in Java due to its widespread adoption, reliability, and library support for databases and network connectivity.
 The system's architecture is composed of several key components: Server, API, Cache, DatabaseConnection, and ClientFormatter.
 Each component plays a vital role in the system's overall functionality.

 ### Server